trypag/NonAdjLoss/README.md

 The NonAdjacency loss can be applied to any pre-trained models, you will first need to extract the adjacency prior from an annotated training set and finally re-train your model to enforce the constraint on the model's output.
 You can also apply it on new images without ground truth !

+### Example MICCAI 2012 multi-atlas segmentation challenge

+An example implementation for this brain segmentation challenge, with adjacency penalization by the NonAdjLoss are available in our in-house pytorch library for medical imaging.
+[HERE](https://github.com/trypag/torchmed/tree/master/examples/02_segmentation_NonAdjLoss)

 ### Adjacency graph extraction

 Use the following script to extract the adjacency map from the dataset :